sisby-folk/switchy-inventories/README.md

-# Switch
+# mu

-A quilt mod that combines player personalization features from other mods into presets.
+A quilt mod that adds a dedicated quack button.